Niue Luxury Itinerary: 14 Days

 Departure Day – Check Out of Your Accommodation and Depart Niue

-Return your rental car by parking it up by the “Rental Cars Only” signs at Hanan Airport and leaving the keys in the car.
+Return your rental car by parking it at the Hanan Airport car park and leaving the keys in the ignition.
+Yes, that’s how it is done in Niue.

 Then, it’s time to depart Niue for your flight to Auckland!
-One last tip, there is a cute bar in the departure lounge, the Runway Bar, serving up a range of drinks – cash only!
+One last tip, there is a cute bar in the departure lounge, Bo’s Bar by the Runway, which serves up a range of drinks and snacks.

 Author